-Red beryl is known by a number of names.
-It was first named "bixbite" after Maynard Bixby, who first discovered the gem.
-It has also been called "red emerald," which is not widely accepted because it causes confusion with the green variety of beryl known as emerald.
+Red beryl has also been called "bixbite" and "red emerald".
+The name "bixbite" is after Maynard Bixby, who first discovered the gem.
+The name "red emerald" is widely rejected as inappropriate because it causes confusion with emerald, which is by definition the green variety of beryl.
 Red beryl is the most appropriate name.

 The Thomas Range of western Utah is also one of the world's best sources of topaz.
 Cavities in the Topaz Mountain Rhyolite often contain topaz crystals with a beautiful amber color.

 Topaz crystals are also found in soils and dry washes around Topaz Mountain.
 These crystals are usually colorless because the amber color can be lost through prolonged exposure to direct sunlight.
 A few specimens fade to a beautiful pink color.